 Almost all state labor departments also place their tests for IC status on their websites, and these can be found rather quickly on the Internet.
 However, while some workforce agency websites set forth their state IC test in a way that is genuinely consistent with the governing statute or court decisions, other state regulatory agencies simply set forth their enforcement policy in a way that varies considerably from the applicable law.
 Further, in practice, it is not uncommon for regulators in some states to disregard their published standards when determining IC status.

 Where a new IC law has changed an existing test for independent contractor status, the IC relationship may need to be re-examined.
 In some instances, there may be cause to restructure, re-document, and/or re-implement the IC relationship in a manner that complies with a new statutory scheme.
-Some businesses have used IC Diagnostics™ to enhance their level of IC compliance, as noted in Section VIII.A of our White Paper .
+Some businesses have used IC Diagnostics™ to enhance their level of IC compliance, as noted in Section VIII.A of the White Paper written by the publisher of this legal blog.

 Below is a state-by-state listing of new IC laws enacted during the past decade.
 Several states have enacted more than one such law in the past 10 years: